canonical/ubuntu-desktop-provision/docs/CONTRIBUTING.md

 [Install Flutter](https://flutter.dev/docs/get-started/install/linux) - the currently used version is specified in `.tool-versions`.
 If you're using [asdf](https://asdf-vm.com/) to manage your Flutter SDK, you can simply run `asdf install` to install the required version.

-Fetch [subiquity](https://github.com/canonical/subiquity), which is included as a git submodule, by running
+Fetch [Subiquity](https://github.com/canonical/subiquity), which is included as a git sub-module, by running
 ```
 git submodule update --init --recursive
 ```